-We are capable of overhauling many of the accessories found on most radial engines in service today.
+We can overhaul many of the accessories found on most radial engines in service today.
 Our component library, mandatory part replacement database, functional test limits and our stringent inspection procedures ensure that product integrity remains optimal.

-We overhaul and repair on a broad range of fuel system, ignition, and rotable accessories.
+We overhaul and repair a broad range of fuel system, ignition, and rotor accessories.
 We have been supplying accessories to civilian and military organizations around the world for over 20yrs.
 Our services are conducted and inspected by specialized technicians using the highest standard of calibrated tools, equipment and machinery.

 We either stock or can source the following types of engines and can offer them in used, overhauled/0-timed or part-exchange condition -

-Many of our enquiries are also about repurposing these engines and we are frequently asked to supply items for museums, universities, experimental aircraft and many for non-flying applications.
+Enquiries are frequently about repurposing these engines, we are asked to supply items for museums, universities, experimental aircraft and many for non-flying applications e.g. hovercraft.